-First you’re going to want to book your hotel.
-You can either stay in Wine Country at one of the Vineyards or you can stay in town for about $75 less.
+First, you’re going to want to book your hotel.
+You can either stay in Temecula Wine Country at one of the Vineyards or you can stay in town for about $75 less.
 I’m going to give you a few different options and start with my personal favorite.

-- Carter Estate Winery: This is where I stayed this past weekend and I was so impressed.
+This is where I stayed this past weekend and I was so impressed.
 I almost don’t want to announce it because they only have 42 adorable luxury Bungalows available.
-You have several different options to choose from and the service is outstanding.
-What really sets this resort apart is the way each Bungalow has beautiful french doors that open up right onto the vineyards.
+What really sets this resort apart are the beautiful french doors that open to your own private vineyard view patio.
 In just a few steps you can walk through the vineyards and even taste the grapes if you go during August and September when they are in season.
-They also have it written on their website that they will match any price you find on the internet and I’ve seen in the Yelp reviews that if you book from their site you are likely to get a special upgrade or treat when you check in!
-Rates range from $130-$200 per night

-- Embassy Suites: This is the best budget friendly hotel.
-Though its not right in wine country, it is only about 5 minutes down the street and is easy to see as soon as you get off the highway.
+This is the best budget-friendly hotel.
+Though it’s not right in wine country, it is only about 5 minutes down the street and is easy to see as soon as you get off the highway.
 I’ve loved the Embassy Suites since I was little and we used to stay here on family vacations.
-They have a huge hot breakfast buffet and a cocktail hour everyday from 5pm-6pm.
-Now how can you beat that!

-- Hot Air Balloon Rides: This is another popular Temecula activity which usually has a Morning ride and an evening ride followed by a champagne toast with brunch or appetizers.
-This is on my to do list for sure!
+- Hot Air Balloon Rides: This is another popular Temecula activity which usually has a morning ride and an evening ride followed by a champagne toast with brunch or appetizers.

 - Helicopter Tours: If you are looking for something more intimate then a Helicopter tour might be your best option.
 They usually have only 4-6 people and offer a much more personal adventure.